hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/phone-and-email/auto-email.rst

 ============== ===============================================================
 Argument       Description
 ============== ===============================================================
+Condition      If the value is TRUE the email is sent, if it is FALSE
+               it is not

 To             The email address (or list of email addresses separated by
                spaces, commas or semi-colons of the people to whom the e-mail is to be sent